Diagnosing EDS and HSD

 5a – If negative for hEDS, then diagnose a form of Hypermobility Spectrum Disorder | 5b – This is a diagnosis of exclusion of ALL THE above! |

-But the most common type by far still, hypermobile EDS or hEDS as it’s called now (formerly “Type III” but no numbers any more please!) does not yet, so can only be diagnosed clinically yet using the new 2017 diagnostic criteria for it.
+As noted, the most common type by far still, hypermobile EDS or hEDS as it’s called now (formerly “Type III”) does not have a genetic or biomarker yet, so it can only be diagnosed clinically still using the new 2017 diagnostic criteria for it.

 So I will now refer to all forms of EDS as rare again, but I personally do not consider the HSDs to be, just rarely recognized still and no, not just because they’re new.
-Because patients’ complaints keep being dismissed as mine were for 44 years due to misinformation and misunderstanding about how common the condition is.
+But because patients’ complaints keep being dismissed as mine were for 25 years due to misinformation and misunderstanding about how common the condition is.

 Not all SNPs cause disease or trouble just because they are on a gene of interest (e.g. ADAMST2, PLOD1 etc.), some are just variations from the wild type, period, like hair color.
-You wouldn’t say brown haired people have a hair disease for instance, right?
+You wouldn’t say brown-haired people have a hair disease for instance, right?
+The bench research needs to catch up.
+Please work with a medical doctor (ideally a geneticist) for proper diagnosis if you truly suspect a rare form of EDS, or similar connective tissue disease.
+(Marfans, Stickler’s, Osteogenesis Imperfecta, Charcot-Marie Tooth, Loeys-Dietz.)

-Further, few doctors will take such a diagnosis seriously, nor should they.
+Few doctors will take such a self-diagnosis seriously, nor should they.
 One geneticist I know has found errors in his patient’s 23andMe data after running WES on them later.
-And the second-party data interpreters (e.g. LiveWello, Genetic Genie, etc.) are not known for accuracy for another thing.
+And the second-party data interpreters (LiveWello, Genetic Genie, etc.) are not known for accuracy for another thing.

-Please do consult a qualified doctor, preferably a geneticist if able to get the most accurate and complete diagnosis (remember Hickam’s Dictum), while ruling out other similar Heritable Connective Tissue Diseases (HCTDs) and other similar or secondary conditions while we continue tracking down more mutations for hypermobile EDS.
+Please do consult a qualified doctor if able to get the most accurate and complete diagnosis while ruling out other similar Heritable Connective Tissue Diseases (HCTDs) and other similar or secondary conditions while we continue tracking down more causes of hypermobile EDS.
 You might look for a local support group to help find the knowledgeable doctors in your region.

 Hypermobility, often mis-interpreted to mean flexibility by most people itself is just a trait, like red hair color, and in itself is generally benign.
-It is thought to run in about 30 – 40% or more of the general population and lends nicely to gymnastic and dancing and singing careers.
+It is thought to run in about 20 – 40% of the general population and lends nicely to gymnastic and dancing and singing careers.

 The EDS and now also the HSDs all involve hypermobility plus symptoms, or issues like fallen arches, bad teeth, tendinitis, hernias, easy bruising, varicose veins and so much more that ultimately drive you to see the doctor a lot for those who aren’t in denial.

-Update March 20, 2017: Alas, the Brighton Diagnostic criteria are now gone, and supplanted by these now.
+Update March 20, 2017: The Brighton Diagnostic criteria are now gone, and supplanted by these now.
 On a good note, we will no longer have to deal with the confusion between the Beighton (with an “e”) 9 pt hypermobility scale or score, and the Brighton (with an “r”) diagnostic criteria (which included the Beighton scale), which no one ever kept straight!
+(Including me.)

 But other forms are autosomal recessive, so are even more rare, thankfully.
 Both parents would have to carry the same recessive gene for a child to express the defect also which by Punnet Square math happens only 1 in 4 times (or a 25% chance) even then.